 Which is like conversation… I know a good conversation when I, when both people in it, find themselves saying things that we didn’t expect – things we didn’t know we thought until we said them, and maybe wouldn’t have got to by ourselves or with anyone else.
 The same goes for those moments when you know that something has happened in a poem.
 And that is a conversation, too.

-CG: You are known for your collaborations.
+You are known for your collaborations.
 Do artistic collaborations necessarily add deeper extensions to these conversations?

-PG: When you are collaborating with another writer or someone working in another medium, that’s where some of the best creative surprises in my life have come from, and every collaboration is different, just like any relationship that matters.
+Philip Gross: When you are collaborating with another writer or someone working in another medium, that’s where some of the best creative surprises in my life have come from, and every collaboration is different, just like any relationship that matters.